sakihet/trellith/README.md

 ![trellith](screenshots/trellith-with-frame.png)

-[Trellith](https://trellith.sakih.net/) is a tiny Trello clone PWA with simplicity.
+[Trellith](https://trellith.sakih.net/) is a tiny Trello clone PWA pursuing simplicity.
 It's a task management tool with a board view format, designed for individuals.
 You can organize your projects into boards like a kanban using lists and cards.

 All you need to get started with the app is to just open the URL.
 There is no need to create any accounts.

-The Data is only stored in your browser's localStorage, not in the cloud.
+The data is only stored in your browser's localStorage, not in the cloud.
 You can own your data.

+Trellith works offline once you open the app.
+It operates normally even in unstable network conditions.

 ## Motivation